• Skip to primary navigation

 • Don't flip the pancakes too early, this may cause them to fall apart.
 Flip only when the edges appear dry and there are small bubbles on the top.

 • Once the batter is ready, cook them right away.
 The batter will really start to thicken if left uncooked for too long.
-They also won't turn as fluffy, because baking powder losses its leavening agent after some time.
+They also won't turn as fluffy, because baking powder loses its leavening agent after some time.

 • Cook on medium heat.
 The cooking temperature can be tricky here.
-You don't want it be so low that your pancakes don't rise, but you don't want to cook them on high heat either.
+You don't want it to be so low that your pancakes don't rise, but you don't want to cook them on high heat either.
 Just keep it to medium and you'll be fine.

 Why do my banana pancakes fall apart?